-Students are required to critique and discuss a minimum of five research articles.
-Students will post the critique of their selected research article each week on the Discussion Board on Blackboard.
-The critique should include: the hypothesis; general demographic information about the population included in the research, the methodology, and the key findings.
-The article critique must be posted by midnight the night before each class meeting.
+Students are required to critique and discuss in class a minimum of five research articles.
+Students will post the critique of their selected research article each week on Blackboard.
+The critique of your selected research article should summarize the findings of the research study.
+Unless the article is a meta-analysis, include the following in your summary: